fireh9lly/just-the-docs-forestry/docs/node-cheatsheet.md

 Also, check you are using the right expressions:

 * Check that you are putting the inequality in front of the equals sign for _greater than and equal to_ and _less than and equal to_ checks - PlayerCash>=300, not PlayerCash=>300.
 * Have you accounted for all possible conditions?
-If you have set up a two-pathed branch for DatedMiguel>3 and DatedMiguel<3, what happens if the player has dated him exactly 3 times?
+If you have set up a two-pathed branch for `DatedMiguel > 3` and `DatedMiguel < 3`, what happens if the player has dated him exactly 3 times?
 A variable that is being subtracted from can go into negative numbers, which can cause unexpected behaviour if the value represents an amount that should stop counting down at 0 - e.g. remaining_apples or playerGoldPieces.
 Think through the mathematical logic of your branches carefully!
 * Be careful using conditions to check for Boolean=false.
 When a Boolean variable cannot be found by VNKit, it defaults to _null_, not to false.
 Since you will usually be setting a story flag to True at the same time as you create it, it is usually better practice to check that a story flag has not been set by checking for "not Boolean", which accepts both Boolean=false and Boolean=null.

 ### "I have a complex project with backstage processes that isn't working as it should."